 When you need some killer 1980s patterns for your next TV show, who you gonna call?

 I’ve seen my stock images used in films and TV shows before, most notably for Boardwalk Empire, but the surprise and excitement of seeing my work pop up in one of the best shows of the last few years was a real jolt.
-Within seconds a hastily made snapshot of my TV went out across social media with accompanying “!!!!!”.
+Within seconds a hastily made snapshot went out across social media with an accompanying “!!!!!”.